 If you are sitting here thinking “What the heck is web hosting?”, don’t fret.
 When I first started my blog, I had NO CLUE either.
 Just think of web hosting like renting a house.
 Instead of renting physical space, you are renting virtual space on the internet which stores all the files that make up your blog!

 Just like rent, the cost of hosting can vary greatly.
 The good news is, even if you don’t have a lot of money to invest in starting up your blog, there are lot of budget-friendly hosting options out there.
 The cheapest hosting that I’ve come across and would recommend for starting your blog is HostGator.
-They are currently offering a special that includes a domain name, web hosting and unlimited email from $3 a month, which is by far the the lowest price I’ve seen.
-You can take a look at the deal here, as you won’t find it on their regular site.
+They offer plans for as little as $2.75 a month, including a domain name, which is by far the lowest price I’ve seen.
+Use my discount code “POLKADOT” at the checkout and you can get up to 60% off hosting plans!